AVEVA/CONNECT-data-services-developer-docs/content/api-reference/assets/asset-search-api.md

 The asset query string.
 Search strings are not case-sensitive.

 `string filterString`
-The asset filter string.
-Filter strings are not case-sensitive.
-At this moment, only asset AssetTypeName and asset metadata Name to Value can be filtered on.
+String used to filter the asset search results.
+Filter strings are not case sensitive.
+The strings on which you can filter results are limited to the asset AssetTypeName property and the asset metadata properties (using the syntax filter[*property_name*]=*property_value*).

 [optional] `int skip`
 An optional parameter representing the zero-based offset of the first asset to retrieve.
 If not specified, a default value of 0 is used.